Joseph Cayre: Midtown Equities

 In 2000, Cayre founded Midtown Equities to expand and consolidate his real estate holdings.
 He is also co-founder and chairman of Core Group Marketing, a residential sales company.
 In early 2001, he partnered with Larry Silverstein and Lloyd Goldman to purchase the lease of the World Trade Center from the Port Authority of New York and New Jersey for $3.2 billion.
 The partnership was required to post $800 million in fees and down payments to win the deal.
 Goldman and Cayre posted a combined $110 million; Silverstein contributed $14 million; Westfield America contributed $127 million (Westfield controlled the retail mall at the trade center); and $563 million was borrowed from GMAC Financing.
 Goldman was to receive 25% of the management fees.
 In 2006, Goldman's share was increased to 50% and he will take over control of the project from Silverstein in 2016.

 Midtown Equities is currently working on Midtown Miami, a $2.3 billion, 55-acre mega-project in Miami with 3,000 condominiums, 600000 sqft of retail space, and 200000 sqft of office space.

 Personal life

-Cayre has been married to his wife Trina for 37 years and they have four sons and one daughter: Michael, Grace, Steven, Jack, and Daniel.
+Cayre has been married to his wife Trina for 55 years and they have four sons and one daughter: Jack, Michael, Steven, Daniel, and Grace.
 Each of his sons is a partner in Midtown Equities.
 Cayre lives in Manhattan but also has homes in Brooklyn, in Deal at the Jersey Shore, and Aventura, Florida.
 In 2007, he sold his house in Midwood, Brooklyn for $10 million, at the time one of the most expensive sales in the borough.
 His son, Jack Cayre, is a co-founder of the CORE Group, a New York-based, full-service real estate brokerage firm.
 His nephew, Robert "Bobby" Cayre (son of Stanley), founded Aurora Capital Associates in 2001.